 The PMOR, through its Project Management staff, will be responsible for the planning, scheduling, and managing of the construction phase from award through project closeout.
 OCP staff will provide guidance to the PMOR Project Managers, however, the PMOR Project Managers will be solely responsible for managing the Contractor's day to day construction activities, ensuring compliance with the District's Specifications, Standards and Policies, coordinating the construction activities with on-site staff as well as District staff, reviewing, approving and processing of all required construction documentation, and overseeing the project punchlist and closeout activities.
-The PMOR staff is expected to work closely with the Contractor and Project Consultant to ensure the contractor maintains the project budget and schedule, minimizes disruptions to the school, and provides the Owner with sound , quality construction through industry standard QA/QC programs.
-At Substantial Completion, the PMOR staff shall work closely with the Contractor to ensure that all items on the punchlist are properly resolved.
-At Final Completion, the PMOR staff will review all project closeout documentation.
+The PMOR staff is expected to work closely with the Contractor and Project Consultant to ensure the contractor maintains the project budget and schedule, minimizes disruptions to the school, and provides the Owner with sound, quality construction through industry standard QA/QC programs.
+At Substantial Completion, the PMOR staff shall work closely with the Project Consultant to create the project's Substantial Completion punchlist, and work with the Contractor to ensure that all items on the punchlist are properly resolved.
+At Final Completion, the PMOR staff will review all project closeout documents and warranties, schedule all required training, and submit all required closeout documentation.